How to grow tea

 Tea plants are generally dormant in Winter months.
 So Spring should bring evidence of new growth in the first ‘flush’ of tea shoots.
 Pluck the first two bright green leaves and the bud from each branch using finger and thumb, this should be easy to do with a gentle pluck.
 Regular harvesting like this encourages further growth and helps to create a more bushy shrub.
 These young, apple green leaves are then ready to be brewed into a calming cup of tea.

-Harvesting of the tea plant can occur several times throughout the more vigorous growing period of Spring-Summer, and this gives plenty of opportunity to try different methods of creating your preferred tea.
-The same plant, Camellia Sinensis, gives rise to several different teas: Green Tea, Oolong Tea and Black Tea.
+Harvesting of the tea plant can occur several times throughout the more vigorous growing period of spring to summer, and this gives plenty of opportunity to try different methods of creating your preferred tea.
+The same plant, Camellia sinensis, gives rise to several different teas: Green Tea, Oolong Tea and Black Tea.
 The difference between them is down to the processes the leaves undergo once harvested.

 Turning your home grown harvested tea leaves into a lovely cup of tea only takes a few steps, have a look at the tea production process.